streambinder/spotitube/docs/about.md

 This should show a URL to be reached using your client's browser and which, on successful authentication, will hand further doing over to Spotitube on the server on which is running.

 Once there, Spotitube can be used normally on the server.

+> **Note on Spotify's redirect URI policy.**
+> Spotify's [redirect URI rules](https://developer.spotify.com/documentation/web-api/concepts/redirect_uri) require HTTPS for any non-loopback redirect URI.
+> Plain `http://` is only accepted for explicit IPv4/IPv6 loopback literals (`http://127.0.0.1:PORT`, `http://[::1]:PORT`); `localhost` and arbitrary hostnames (including `spotitube.local`) are not valid HTTP redirect targets.
+> For Spotify apps created from 9 April 2025, the headless flow above will be rejected at the Spotify dashboard side; the bundled Spotitube app is grandfathered for now (all apps must migrate by November 2025).
+> If you are building from source with your own Spotify app, expose Spotitube behind an HTTPS reverse proxy and register `https://your.host/callback` as the redirect URI.

 ### Manual mode